How to Get Out of Credit Card Debt Without Paying: 5 Strategies

 Depending on your budget and debt, your credit counselor or debt consultant might recommend any of the following:

-At this point, you should have all the information you need to choose the right solution.
-If you still have some knowledge gaps about any of the options listed above, you can ask your credit counselor for more details.
+Once you’ve reviewed these options, you should be ready to choose the right solution.
+If you still have questions about any of the options listed above, you can ask your credit counselor for more details.

 Also, remember to look at the pros and cons of each one.
 While some of these solutions could help you get out of credit card debt without paying anything or paying less, they can ding your credit score in a major way.